the-crypt-keeper/can-ai-code/README.md

 ## News

 **12/09** Pull up to CUDA 12.1 and vllm 0.2.3, this seems to break auto-gptq but exllama/exllama2 both work fine.
-Evaluate Nondzu/Mistral-7B-code-16k-qlora, which does quite well.
+Evaluate Nondzu/Mistral-7B-code-16k-qlora at FP16, AWQ and GPTQ and it does very well across the board.

 **11/05** Evaluate DeepSeek Coder Instruct family 1.3B, 6.7B and 33B at fp16 (via transformers, vllm) and AWQ (via vllm).